zombeani/kjs_pollution_filters/README.md

 flammable.

 *salt crystal*
-slowly checks for nearby pollution and snow layers in an 11x11x11 space, and when they are detected it removes a 3x3 chunk of it.
+slowly checks for nearby pollution and snow layers in an 11x11x11 space.
-consumes itself on use.
+removes pollution in a 3x3 space. removes snow in a 5x5 space. consumes itself on use.

 *cork block*